osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 The timing system is used to provide timestamped message data and synchronization to the system.
 It also provides precision and synchronization to each digitizer chassis.
 There are two types of data in the timing.
 The first type is produced by a hardware event and time of day distribution system.
 The second is Network Time Protocol for providing a 100 µsec time stamp to all other instrumentation.

-The hardware timing system distributes timing events at a precision of 8 nsecs with jitter that is under 10 psecs. (**IS THIS TRUE TBD - Eric Norum**) As part of the Marble PCB, the digitizers all have embedded timing receivers.
+The hardware timing system distributes timing events at a precision of 8 nsecs with jitter that is under 10 nsecs.
+As part of the Marble PCB, the digitizers all have embedded timing receivers.
 Events can be used to synchronize data collection, distribute data acquisition events and system state.
 The distribution of events such as violation of abort limits allows synchronized control of mitigation strategies.

 #### 3.7.1 - Timing Layer Design Diagram